RasaHQ/rasa/docs/core/stories.rst

 Actions
 ~~~~~~~
-While writing stories, you will encounter two types of actions - utterances
+While writing stories, you will encounter two types of actions: utterances
 and custom actions.
 Utterances are hardcoded messages that a bot can respond
 with.
 Custom actions, on the other hand, involve custom code being executed.